LIKO-12/liko-12.github.io/docs/miscellaneous/liko-machine.md

 #### Hard restart

-Restarts the whole application.
+Have the whole application restarted.
 More effective in resolving some glitches.

 ```lua
 reboot(true)